-- The NSDP is expanding upon Caucus Day to include four days of in-person early voting to provide an additional option to participate in the 2020 Caucus. - The State Party will also offer two days to participate remotely in a virtual caucus to provide an additional option to participate in the 2020 Caucus. - We will maintain our tradition of hosting precinct caucuses and caucus locations on the Las Vegas Strip. - We will also continue to offer same day registration to those who wish to participate, but aren't yet registered Democrats. - We will expand upon our bilingual preference cards to include a third language, Tagalog, to accommodate our growing AAPI community. - The NSDP will publicly release raw vote totals per candidate on Caucus Day and have the ability to hold a recanvass or recount if necessary.
+- The NSDP is expanding upon Caucus Day to include four days of in-person early voting to provide an additional option to participate in the 2020 Caucus. - We will maintain our tradition of hosting precinct caucuses and caucus locations on the Las Vegas Strip. - We will also continue to offer same day registration to those who wish to participate, but aren't yet registered Democrats. - We will expand upon our bilingual preference cards to include a third language, Tagalog, to accommodate our growing AAPI community. - The NSDP will publicly release raw vote totals per candidate on Caucus Day and have the ability to hold a recanvass or recount if necessary.